Jury Service General Information

 Late arrivals are subject to rescheduling without pay.

 22nd Circuit Court Jury Service is a "one week or one trial" term of service.
 You may be required to report for selection on any number of days during the week of your service date.
 If you are selected to serve on a trial, you will serve for the duration of that one trial.
 Average length of a trial is two (2) to five (5) days, although trials can run longer.
 If you are not selected for a trial during the week of your service date, your service shall be complete.

-Jurors should park at the Ann / Ashley Street.
-Parking Structure, 220 N. Ashley St. If you are a juror with an over-sized vehicle that cannot park at the Ann/ Ashley Street parking structure, please park at the South Ashley street lot located at 305 South Ashley Street.
+Jurors should park at the 4th & Washington Parking Structure, 123 E. Washington St. If you are a juror with an over-sized vehicle that cannot park at the 4th & Washington parking structure, please park at the South Ashley street lot located at 305 South Ashley Street.
 Standard parking rates apply to jurors.
 Jurors will only be reimbursed for parking expenses if they are selected to serve on a jury.

 People entering the courthouse must pass through metal detectors and may be searched.
 Purses, briefcases, or other containers may also be searched.
 Weapons are prohibited in the courthouse facility.
 See court security for more information.